Future-Proof Your Digital Records With PDF/A

 College student using PDF/A for research purposes

-In this article, we will explain what PDF/A is, why it matters for preservation, and when it’s the right choice for digital preservation.
+In this article, we explain what PDF/A is, why it’s commonly used for long-term storage, and when it makes sense to use it.

 What Is PDF/A?